aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsandColumns-AutoFitRowsandColumns.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-rows_cloumns-AutoFitRowsandColumns-AutoFitRowsandColumns.java" >}}
 #### **AutoFit Row in a Range of Cells**
 A row is composed of many columns.
 Aspose.Cells allows developers to auto-fit a row based on the content in a range of cells within the row by calling an overloaded version of the [autoFitRow](https://apireference.aspose.com/java/cells/com.aspose.cells/worksheet#autoFitRow\(int,%20int,%20int\)) method.
 It takes the following parameters: